How to Knock Down a Skyscraper

 Garcia did a follow-up on Building 7, Thermal Expansion Downed WTC 7:

-The Big Heat after NIST issued its report in August 2008.
+after NIST issued its report in August 2008.
 I recommend these articles to anyone who believes that Bush or his cronies had to be masterminding behind the scenes.
 In a way, since our politicians serve as inspiration to fight the empire they represent, in the name of all of us despite whatever each individual has to say about it, our leaders and their policies are chiefly responsible for what they call terrorism.
 The war on terror was old news, but it took on a much more public phase after these spectacular instances of blowback.
 Obama had his chance to redeem this nation, and deserve his Nobel Peace Prize, but his attacks on Pakistan are living up to his campaign war whooping, and now the heat is on in Afghanistan, with a surge of violence in Iraq postponing those withdrawal plans.
 But this post isn’t about foreign policy, and I’m just a skeptic about that, no kind of expert.
 I am, nonetheless, a scientist, not some lay person speculating on towers collapsing by some weird physics so hard to understand, there had to be some kind of thermite.
 Oxidized aluminum in an event of that magnitude, I’m supposed to believe required tons of thermite?
 Show me pools of molten metal, I’ll say that can happen when combining superheated gases under extreme pressure, hot aluminum, iron, steam.
 Metals absorb heat, so they can get significantly hotter than air temperatures in a fire, and their crystals start losing significant structural strength long before they start melting.
 I hear all this talk about the air temperature of a kerosene fire, as if jet fuel was the only fuel burning in those buildings.
 Metals will burn if they get hot enough, or if oxidation is catalyzed.
 When I hear talk about what can’t happen under such circumstances, I wonder if someone is blowing smoke, playing on public faith in experts asserting the counter-intuitive scenario of collapsing skyscrapers wasn’t the result of an act of war, because rogue elements in power pulled it off to stage a coup and start an endless war on terror

 I have a nose for pseudo-scientific snow jobs.
 I attended Caltech, but decided to transfer because its computers back then were so primitive, and I wanted to study programming.
 My grades were not the reason, though once I was advised by a graduate General Relativity professor I was in danger of failing his course.
 I was a junior missing several prerequisites, but I wanted to study Einstein’s theories of relativity, so I took the class pass-fail and barely passed.
 I was not used to being out of my league.
 Caltech allowed that option, and gave out A+ grades then.
 I know, I got a few in math classes.
 But I digress, don’t mean to brag, but I’m making a point.
 I’m not easy to snow about physics, I’ll put it that way.